Bear River Watershed Historical Collection

 The Bear River Watershed’s geography, history, and development are the primary focus of this collection of images, maps, papers, and reports.
 Funded by grants from the Utah State University Water Initiative, this project digitizes selected materials cited in the Bear River Watershed Historical Bibliography, including photographs of the Bear River from the 1860s to the 1990s, manuscripts and records of local irrigation companies, research on the societal impact of reclamation development in the Bear River Basin, and the papers of Utah Governor George Dewey Clyde, who as a former USU Engineering Dean collected documentation on Bear River water conditions as far back as the 1920s.
 Originals are housed in Utah State University Libraries’ Special Collections and Archives.
 The Bear River Watershed digital collection is part of a collaborative regional digital project called Western Waters Digital Library.
 Consisting of digital collections hosted by academic research libraries in six western states, the WWDL offers centralized searching of materials related to water in the Western U.S.

 "Bear River Watershed Historical Collection" (2011).
-Utah State University Digital Library Collections.
+Utah State University Digital History Collections.
 Paper 1.